CEO Carplus

 You won’t need an MOT for a brand new van.
 But you will need it by the third anniversary of its registration.

-Similar to the rules discussed above, MOT fees depend on the weight of the vehicle.
-Fees for vehicles under 3,000 kg gross weight are capped at £54.85, 3,000 kg-3,500 kg vehicles – £58.60.
+Similar to the rules discussed above, MOT depend on the weight of the vehicle.
+Vehicles under 3,000 kg gross weight are capped at £54.85, 3,000 kg-3,500 kg vehicles – £58.60.
 If you don’t get an MOT after three years, you can be fined up to £1,000.

 Electric vans are exempt from MOT testing.